A little more about me

 I need dark skies for this.
 Sometimes, that comes with extreme climates.
 Ask me about how trickstery foxes can be (they pooped in my bag), and how fire ants, while small, pack a punch (like a lightning bolt).
 The Mojave Desert, the Antarctic tip of Chile—it’s all part of the glorious adventure for me.

 Perspective sharing is everything to me.
 Every person I work with helps me witness more beauty in the world by showing me their own perspectives, and with this type of unique collaboration, all of my clients get a very chill yet intimate one-on-one session.
-For me, this means finding the right balance of being empathetic and friendly, yet focused enough to monitor the technical aspects of capturing a photo.
+For me, this means finding the right balance between being empathetic and friendly, while still being focused enough to monitor the technical aspects of capturing a photo.

 I look forward to speaking, meeting, and collaborating with you soon.
 Let’s make magic together.